BenLorantfy-Archive/SimpleStore-Cloud-Storage/tests.md

 | Test Name                | E-004                                                                                                                                                                                               |
 |--------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Test Description         | Try to create a directory in the remote location (HOST) that already exists                                                                                                                                                             |
-| Test Procedure           | **1.** Using your client application go to the Sean directory and record what directories you see there in the “Extra Notes” section below **2.** Now try to create a directory called hiddenStuff here **3.** Record your observations of the client application / web-service in the Extra Notes
+| Test Procedure           | **1.** Using your client application go to the ed directory and record what directories you see there in the “Extra Notes” section below **2.** Now try to create a directory called hiddenStuff here **3.** Record your observations of the client application / web-service in the Extra Notes
 | Expected Results         | Client should trap exception (directory already exists) and report back                                                                                                                                               |
 | Last Tested Date         |                                                                                                 |
 | Last Tested Version      |                                                                                                  |